 Southwest Pacific swordfish management procedure

 The Commission has agreed to develop a management strategy evaluation framework for Southwest Pacific swordfish, which will commence following the 2025 SWP swordfish stock assessment.
 Australia and the EU have been tasked with developing a project scope and work plan for consideration by SC21, focusing on bycatch and target fisheries, as well as the resources needed for future Harvest Strategy work.
+(Paragraphs 458-460, WCPFC21 Summary Report)

 SC21 will review the project scope and work plan submitted by Australia and the EU and provide advice for the Commission's consideration.